 • To thaw frozen bananas before adding them to a recipe, like banana bread, I recommend thawing them overnight in the refrigerator or at room temperature for about 2 hours.
 You can also use the defrost setting on your microwave if you are in a hurry.

 • If you know that you’ll be using the bananas to make banana bread, you can can mash the bananas in a bowl before placing them in a freezer safe container.
-The mashed bananas can be defrosted in the refrigerator overnight before being used in the banana bread recipe of your choice.
+You can defrost the mashed bananas in the refrigerator overnight before using them in the banana bread recipe of your choice.

 • Size the slices accordingly.
 If you know how you will be using the frozen banana you can cut them into larger or smaller chunks.
 Smaller sizes are better for recipes such as smoothies.